-MCIL is a Twin Cities metro-based, non-profit 501.c.3 consumer-directed organization founded in 1981.
+The Metropolitan Center for Independent Living (MCIL) is a Twin Cities metro-based, non-profit 501.c.3 consumer-directed organization founded in 1981.
 MCIL is dedicated to the full promotion of the Independent Living (IL) philosophy by supporting individuals with disabilities in their personal efforts to pursue self-directed lives.
-Being “consumer-directed” means that the majority of decision-making employees (80%) and members of our board of directors (90%) are individuals with disabilities.
-MCIL’s 32 full-time and 200 part-time employees, 12 Board members, and volunteers are committed to promoting this IL philosophy through innovative projects and direct services that meet the needs of MCIL consumers.
+Being “consumer-directed” means that the majority of decision-making employees and members of our board of directors are individuals with disabilities.
+MCIL is committed to promoting this IL philosophy through innovative projects and direct services that meet the needs of MCIL consumers.

-The Independent Living philosophy was created out of a movement of self-advocates (individuals with disabilities) in the 1970’s who desired greater personal control over the decisions being made for and about them.
+The Independent Living philosophy was created out of a 1970’s movement of self-advocates, individuals with disabilities, who desired greater personal control over the decisions being made for and about them.
 These advocates also saw a need for a separation in perception and reality from the medical model approach to service delivery that continued to see people with disabilities as dependent, subordinate and incapable of controlling their own lives.

 - Housing Referral Services

-- Transition program for children and young adults with disabilities
+- Transition program for young adults with disabilities

 - Disability Linkage line: Information, referral and assistance call center

-- Nursing Home Relocation: Assisting people in relocationg from nursing homes and institutional settings.
+- Nursing Home Relocation: Assisting people in relocating from nursing homes and institutional settings

-- IL/VR Collaboration: a special project that enables MCIL to place an IL Specialist in each of the 12 metro area Workforce Centers, enabling us to simultaneously address IL needs of individuals seeking rehab services supports.
+- IL/VR Collaboration: a special project that enables MCIL to place IL Specialist in each of the 13 metro area Workforce Centers and Vocational Rehabilitations Services locations, addressing the IL needs of individuals seeking employment supports

 MCIL is also a fiscal agent and partner to the statewide ADA Minnesota project.